rickmad11/MadRenderer-External/README.md

 ## How to use

 1. Copy the compiled library file along with the DX11.h header into your project directory.
+2. Please note that when using my project, you will still need to include the other headers that my DX11.h depends on.
+You can simply copy the necessary includes from my pch.h file.
+I know this is quite annoying, but to be honest, Im lazy and likely the only one using this library at the moment xD.
+As soon as I have the motivation, I will improve the library so it can be included into any project without any of the additional includes that the user has to do and without the DirectXTK bullshit.
+(Should only take some minor changes)
-2. Add DirectXTK to your project by simply following this guide: https://github.com/microsoft/DirectXTK/wiki/DirectXTK#adding-to-a-vs-solution
+4. Add DirectXTK to your project by simply following this guide: https://github.com/microsoft/DirectXTK/wiki/DirectXTK#adding-to-a-vs-solution
 I recommend using project-to-project references and selecting DirectXTK_Desktop_2022_Win10.

-3. Link the library to your project as you would with any other.
+5. Link the library to your project as you would with any other.

 If you're using my custom window manager, ensure you initialize the renderer as shown below:
 ![image](https://github.com/user-attachments/assets/f95a2114-e14f-46bd-85b2-5f60fd903560)